 Best Ways to Use Log Splitter Wedges

-This video shows how to use the two-way, four-way, and six-way wedges as we split some different-sized rounds.
-Jake has years of experience as an arborist and splitting his own firewood to burn and sell, so he has all kinds of insight into how to best split green wood vs seasoned, elm vs oak, and how to best cut down that monster log full of knots.
+This video shows how to use the two-way, four-way, and six-way wedges as we split different-sized rounds.
+Jake has years of experience as an arborist and splitting his own firewood to burn and sell, so he has all kinds of insight into how best to split green wood vs. seasoned, elm vs. oak, and how to cut down that monster log full of knots.

 Welcome back to RuggedMade.
 I'm Jared, and today I'm here with Jake from Dude Ranch DIY.
 Hey, everybody.
 So, Jake, it's great to have you here.
 I know we've been having a lot of fun.
 We've made a few other videos.
 Hopefully, our viewers are going to see those other ones as well.
 Yeah.
 One of the topics that we've covered in a past video, is, you know, how to operate your splitter.
 Kind of just, you know, "Splitting 101."
 Today, we wanted to tackle a question where we dig a little deeper into operating your splitter.

 If your splitter has options of splitting with, you know, here we've just got your straight standard blade.
 You know, every splitter is going to have at least this regardless of the make or model.
 A lot of splitters nowadays need to come with a four-way of some kind.
 Right.
 Here we've got a slip-on example that goes to our 700-Series.
 Our 500-Series has, you know, the bolt-on wings that, again, that is in one of our other videos where we get all the splitters lined up together.
 That's a great one.
 And then, we also have the Holy Grail: the six-way blade.